How to create a strong LinkedIn profile for engineers and manufacturing specialists

 • good lighting

-Avoid group photos, sunglasses, or holiday shots.
-Make sure it looks professional.
+Avoid group photos, sunglasses, or vacation shots.
+Keep it professional.

-Your banner can stay blank or include something subtle (e.g. “Embedded Software Engineer”).
+Your banner can stay simple or include something subtle (e.g. “Embedded Software Engineer”).

 Let recruiters know you’re open (quietly)